-Average weekly rent charge per apartment size
+Average weekly rent charge per apartment/bedroom size

-This is how much we charge for each size of property we provide for let.
+This is how much we charge for each size of property we let in 2016/2017.

 Keeping rents low means our housing is affordable to the tenants who need them.

 By continually monitoring our costs and ensuring we receive value for money in the delivery of our services.